 Eric & Helen Gaskell reopened The Abbot's Fireside on the 3rd December 2015.
-All of our letting rooms are fully operational and can provide full cooked breakfasts and light lunches.
-Our well stocked bar is now open and we welcome non-residents to join us too.
+All the letting rooms are fully operational and the restaurant operates Wednesday through to Sunday 4 pm.
+Our well stocked bar, The Smithy's Arms, is also open and we welcome non-residents to join us too.

 Eric & Helen also run The Duke of Cumberland in the neighbouring village of Barham, the newly opened Gatekeeper in Etchinghill and The Jackdaw in Denton.
 All three pubs are within a ten minute drive and offer a full restaurant and bar service.